 The word pomp can be misunderstood.
 The first definition of pomp connotes “dignified”, while the second definition connotes “vanity”.
 These two definitions provide a confusing (even intriguing) dichotomy of meanings.
 While we can safely refer to pomp as meaning dignified, most likely we can also agree that thinking of a pompous person brings on thoughts of someone who is “irritatingly self-important”.
 The root of the word “pomp” is the Latin “pompa,” meaning “procession”, which gives the word a regal feel.
 And, the phrase “pomp and circumstance” has been preserved by Shakespeare in his play Othello, Act III, scene iii with the words “Farewell the neighing steed and the shrill trump, The spirit-stirring drum, th’ear-piercing fife, The royal banner, and all quality, Pride, pomp, and circumstance of glorious war!”

-What gives a man a little “pomp”…just enough to be remembered?
+Taking the historical men’s suit as an example, what gives a little pomp…just enough to be remembered?
 Here are six examples that tend to leave memorable impressions.

 THE POCKETSQUARE, THE FINE DETAILS, AND A TIE TWIST